agent18/agent18.github.io/_posts/2017-01-14-how-I-cured-my-rsi.markdown

 Did spartan workout last thursday.
 Did more pushups than before.
 Not running regularly.
 But playing basket ball and TT.
 Played on 25th both the sports and I think it gave me quite some stress in the back.
 I am alright now.
 I even went to the gym.
 Sticking to the don't care attitude.
 Ran for 20 mins on the treadmill like a bitch today.
 I had nech ache while writing todays post.
 I told myself to fuck off.
 Can't remember when it went, but it was gone.
 Guess what its back now, when I wrting about this again! :)

+---

+12-10-2017

+I was doing planks with 15 kg and side planks with 18 kg and full body workouts for a while now 2 times a week.

+Around 5th sept I said to myself that I will be doing the intermediate workout of scooby.
+Started with 4 days a week, after 2-3 weeks did 5 days, and its 12th october now.
+Celebrating my monthiversary.

+During the last 2-3 weeks, I felt that my planks were paining(lower back ache) and reduced the weight to zero and decided to pick it up from there again.
+Today am at 5 kg again.

+I do have some pain from time to time, but I don't make a big deal of it.
+I suspect it comes with my mood.
+Mornings I am upset it stays, and then magically it vanishes with my mood I think.

+The sqats I did on 4th (45kg), kinda scared me, as I was afraid my back pain was due to wrong form and shit or worse over-training.

+On 9th I squated 42 kg on the third set peaceful.

+Today the 12th I squated 45 kg in the third set and followed it up in the next set with the same.
+WAAAAAAT!.
+Milestone for pandian.
+It was almost as if the world was saying, its in your head bro.
+I thought 45 kg was my limit but I did 8 reps without too much difficulty.
+I was rewarded with Sweat.
+Macha, you have no problem, follow proper form, you can do more weights!
+PNN

+Since Sept 4th I have been writing sitting on the bed, back against a cushion.

 #### **0ther links and success stories**
 [http://aaroniba.net/articles/tmp/how-i-cured-my-rsi-pain.html][aaroniba]
 [http://pradeep90.github.io/Curing-RSI.html][stm]